 Prepare your garden

 As your garden will be transformed into a temporary construction site, any plants, trees, shrubs and garden furniture must be sufficiently protected.
 Any low-hanging branches or tall trees may require pruning before the roof replacement process can begin.
 Patio furniture or climbing frames may also need to be covered, dismantled or moved inside or to a remote part of the garden.
 This reduces the chances of any dents or permanent damage from heavy-duty vehicles, machinery or paint.
 It is also recommended that you mow your lawn on the lead up to your roof replacement.
-This increases the chances of you, or your contractor, identifying and removing any hazards such as pins or nails left behind after the work is complete.
+However, a professional roofing contractor like https://bigalsroofing.com/

 A residential roof replacement is a big commitment but following these tips will ensure you are as prepared as you possibly can be.